Heather Redman: Board Memberships and Civic Engagement

-Redman has been active in civic and business organizations, serving as Chair of the Seattle Metropolitan Chamber of Commerce and the Washington Technology Industry Association (WTIA), where she helped expand the organization's public policy influence at the city level.
-She also sits on the boards of the Technology Alliance and Coldstream Wealth Management.
+Redman serves on the board of directors of PPL Corporation, to which she was appointed in October 2021.
+She is also a member of the board of directors for the Washington State Investment Board, Coldstream Holdings Inc., the Institute for Systems Biology, and was appointed to the Federal Reserve Bank of San Francisco Board of Directors, Seattle Branch effective January 2026.

 Advocacy for Diversity and Inclusion

 Redman is an advocate for diversity and inclusion in technology and business leadership.
 She has supported initiatives to increase the representation of women in leadership and board roles, and co-founded the Puget Sound chapter of Stanford Women on Boards to further this mission.

 Recognition

 Redman has received numerous honors for her contributions to the business community.
 She was named to the Puget Sound Business Journal's Power 100 list in 2020, 2021, 2022, 2023, and 2024.
 She was also recognized as a 2019 Director of the Year by the Puget Sound Business Journal.